- Faculty Publications

 This informative nine-minute video produced by the American Economic Association provides first-hand accounts of the types of careers that can be pursued with an Economics background.

 Economics @ X

 Although small in terms of faculty numbers, members of the Economics department can teach a broad range of courses and are active in many areas of research.
 Faculty members regularly present their work at national and international conferences and have published in many highly-ranked peer-reviewed journals, such as the Journal of Econometrics, the Journal of Economic Growth, the Review of Economics and Statistics and Econometric Reviews.
 Every summer they hire upper-year students to work as research assistants, thereby providing further valuable training to students.

 The department is responding to this higher demand by offering new courses and hiring new tenure-track faculty.
-In 2012 the department welcomed Patrick Withey (Ph.D.
-Victoria), a specialist in Environmental and Natural Resource Economics; in 2013 we were joined by Zeynep Ozkok (Ph.D.
-Carlos III - Madrid), who specializes in International Economics; and in 2015 we are pleased to welcome Cornelius Christian (D.Phil.
+In 2013 the department welcomed Zeynep Ozkok (Ph.D.
+Carlos III - Madrid), who specializes in International Economics.
+In 2015 we were joined by Cornelius Christian (D.Phil.
 Oxford), who specializes in Economic History, the Economics of Violence and Development Economics.
 In 2016 we are pleased to welcome Brandon Malloy (Ph.D.
 Western Ontario), who will teach Macroeconomics and International Trade.

 The department also has the honour of hosting the 51st annual meeting of the Canadian Economics Association (CEA) in June, 2017.
 Over 800 economists from academia and government, from across Canada and around the world, are expected to descend on campus over a four-day period to present their latest research.
-This will be the first time that the CEA has chosen to hold its conference outside a major urban centre, so students entering our program beginning in 2013 will have a unique opportunity to witness the behind-the-secnes conference preparations and to participate in its success.
+This will be the first time that the CEA has chosen to hold its conference outside a major urban centre, so students will have a unique opportunity to witness the behind-the-secnes conference preparations and to participate in its success.